cswry/SeeSR/README.md

 Download the pretrained [SD-2-base models](https://huggingface.co/stabilityai/stable-diffusion-2-base) and [RAM](https://huggingface.co/spaces/xinyu1205/recognize-anything/blob/main/ram_swin_large_14m.pth).
 You can put them into `preset/models`.

 #### Step2: Prepare training data
 We pre-prepare training data pairs for the training process, which would take up some memory space but save training time.
-We train the DAPE with [COCO](https://cocodataset.org/#home) and train the SeeSR with common low-level datasets, such as DF2K.
+We train the DAPE with [COCO](https://cocodataset.org/#home) and train the SeeSR with LSDIR+FFHQ10k.

 For making paired data when training DAPE, you can run: